 As you can see, there are numerous ways to calculate the difference between two dates in Google Sheets.
 Each formula offers a unique feature to help fulfill your objectives.

-If you would like to learn more about special functions in Google Sheets to increase productivity, discover our articles below!
+If you would like to learn more about special functions in Google Sheets, read the article about the NETWORKDAYS formula in Google Sheets.

 Editor’s note: This is a revised version of a previous post that has been updated for accuracy and comprehensiveness.